philou/philou.github.com/_posts/2020-05-15-3-long-term-benefits-of-mob-programming-that-make-it-cost-effective.markdown

 **Unfortunately, gathering data can be a real challenge.** The improvement kata is a data-driven technique: no data means no improvement!

 Sometimes, you will manage to extract the data out of your existing tools.
 In the past, we managed by [digging data out of JIRA](https://philippe.bourgau.net/how-we-used-the-improvement-kata-to-gain-25-percent-of-productivity-part-1/).
 That's also what many data-driven tools are doing ([Code Velocity](https://codeclimate.com/velocity/understand-diagnose/), [IdeaFlow](https://www.ideaflow.io/)...).
-(BTW.
-These tools are, in fact, packaging the improvement kata around a particular problem.
+(BTW, these tools are, in fact, packaging the improvement kata around a particular problem.
 This might be an interesting post!)

 When you have a specific problem and no data, you're kind of stuck.
 Collecting data should not be that difficult!
 Gathering data on my personal tasks is very easy.
 I just make sure to log what I need every day for a while.
 A simple spreadsheet is enough.
 After a few weeks, I'm able to accurately understand what is going on.
 I can then try and measure the impacts of experiments.